dslh/db_mod/README.md

 `pg` gem.
 This gem is still in the early stages of development and no guarantees will be made about backwards compatibility until v0.1.0.

-Issues, pull requests, comments and feedback all welcomed.
+Issues, feature or pull requests, comments and feedback all welcomed.

 ## Usage